RMGProjects/RMG-Observations/Readme.md

 **Tasks:** Currently two tasks are contemplated although the application has a lot of potential to be expanded. at present the application should be written such that future tasks can be added:

-1. **Measuring WIP** - at two points during the day, the user must record the amount of work in progress.
-Workers may 'hand in' up to 36 pieces at a time in multiples of 12.
+1. **Measuring WIP** - at one point during the day (late afternoon), the user must record the amount of work in progress.
+Workers may 'hand in' up to 48 pieces at a time in multiples of 12.
 The receipt of these bundles of 12 is recorded elsewhere.
-However, as 12/24/36 pieces can take some days to complete recording the number of pieces as work in progress (meaning not yet handed in) is critical to understanding how productive a worker is on a day to day basis.
+However, as 12/24/36/48 pieces can take some days to complete recording the number of pieces as work in progress (meaning not yet handed in) is critical to understanding how productive a worker is on a day to day basis.
+WIP is measured in increments of 0.25.

     For the sake of clarity note that WIP is the number of pieces completed but not handed in.

 2. **Recording Interactions** - the scope of this task is not yet fully defined.
 The basic idea is that for a fixed amount of time the observer will follow a supervisor and record the interaction that he has with the knitting operators.

 **Output:** There are two levels of output currently envisaged: Top Level Ouput and Task Level Output.